T. O. Morrow

-T. O. Morrow is a supervillain appearing in American comic books published by DC Comics.
-He is responsible for the creation of the Red Tornado, Red Inferno, Red Torpedo, Red Volcano, and Tomorrow Woman androids, the last of these with the help of Professor Ivo.
+Thomas Oscar "T. O." Morrow is a supervillain appearing in American comic books published by DC Comics.
+He is responsible for the creation of Red Tornado, Red Inferno, Red Torpedo, Red Volcano, and Tomorrow Woman androids, the last of these with the help of Professor Ivo.

-T. O. Morrow appeared in the first season of the live-action Arrowverse show Supergirl, portrayed by Iddo Goldberg.
+T. O. Morrow appeared in the first season of the live-action Arrowverse series Supergirl, portrayed by Iddo Goldberg.
+Additionally, Jeff Bennett and Ioan Gruffudd have voiced Morrow in animation.

 Publication history

 The original T. O. Morrow (Thomas Oscar Morrow) debuted in "Trail of the False Green Lanterns", The Flash #143 (March 1964), and was created by writer Gardner Fox and artist Carmine Infantino.

 The modern T. O. Morrow (Tomek Ovadya Morah) first appeared in The Flash (vol. 2) #19 (December 1988) in a story by writer William Messner-Loebs and artist Jim Mooney.
 Both versions are usually referred to as "T. O. Morrow" as a play on the word "tomorrow".
-It is generally accepted that both characters are the same man and that the name alteration came about when Tomek Ovadya Morah Americanized his name to Thomas Oscar Morrow.
+It is generally accepted that both characters are the same man and that the name alteration came about when Morah anglicized his name to Thomas Oscar Morrow.